Boeing supplier Spirit announces layoffs due to virus, 737 MAX impacts

-SEATTLE, June 10 (Reuters) - Boeing supplier Spirit AeroSystems Holdings Inc SPR.N announced on Wednesday a 21-day layoff for staff doing production and support work for Boeing's BA.N 737 program.
+SEATTLE, June 10 (Reuters) - Aircraft parts maker Spirit AeroSystems Holdings Inc SPR.N announced on Wednesday a 21-day layoff for staff doing production and support work for Boeing Co's BA.N 737 program.

-Spirit said the temporary layoffs and furloughs, effective June 15, are due to impacts of the COVID-19 pandemic and uncertainty surrounding the 737 MAX's return to service following fatal crashes.
+Spirit, which makes the 737 fuselage, said the temporary layoffs and furloughs of roughly 900 workers at its Wichita, Kansas, facility would be effective June 15.
+The company cited impacts of the COVID-19 pandemic and uncertainty surrounding the 737 MAX's return to service following fatal crashes as reasons for the cuts.

+Spirit's announcement comes two weeks after Boeing said it resumed production of the 737 MAX, with a goal of handing jets over to airlines in the third quarter.

+The 737 MAX has been grounded since March 2019 after two fatal crashes killed 346 people.

 ((Eric.m.johnson@thomsonreuters.com; +1 206 707 1218; Follow me on Twitter @ByEricMJohnson;))